liferefined/liferefined.com/_posts/2018-08-27-is-it-safe-to-go-to-the-chiropractor-during-pregnancy.md

 ---
 layout: post
-author: guest
+author: dr_nate
 keywords: chiropractor, during, pregnancy
 title: Is it Safe to Go to the Chiropractor During Pregnancy?
 post_image: /assets/posts/images/is-it-safe-to-go-to-the-chiropractor-during-pregnancy.jpg
 ---
-With all the changes to your body during pregnancy, you back can start to feel out of whack.
-But is it safe to go get an adjustment with a baby bump?
-Click here to learn about seeing a chiropractor during pregnancy.
 We know that the strain of pregnancy and carrying a child can put some serious strain on your back!
 After all, your body undergoes some serious rearranging to make space for that little baby!

 If you're like most women, you've likely experienced some level of [back pain](http://americanpregnancy.org/pregnancy-health/back-pain-during-pregnancy/) over the course of your pregnancy.

 What if you already had poor posture, scoliosis or were overweight before you became pregnant?